Lucerne Travel Pass / Tell Pass: Is it worth it?

 Swiss Travel Pass

-The Swiss Travel Pass covers unlimited travel on the Swiss Travel System network’s buses, boats and trains throughout the country, so it’s kind of like a Tell Pass but for every region in Switzerland.
+The Swiss Travel Pass covers unlimited travel on the Swiss Travel System network’s buses, boats and trains throughout the country.

 Unfortunately it doesn’t cover many mountain excursions, it usually gives a 50% discount, but it does fully cover Rigi and Stanserhorn.
 If your trip includes a few premium panoramic trains or you’re doing the epic Grand Train Tour then it can save you a good chunk of money, but if you’re just doing some inter-region trips and plan on lots of mountain railways/cable cars, a Half Fare Card or the relevant regional pass is probably going to be better.